s-xiang/git-meta/doc/architecture.md

 history.
 The downside of this approach is that the mega-ref references all commits, probably many more than what is needed at any given time.

-# Performance

-At a minimum, users working in a mono-repo must download the meta-repo and all sub-repos containing code that they require to work.

-There is a commit in the meta-repo for every change made in the organization, so the number of commits in the history of the meta-repo may be very large.
-However, the information contained in each commit is relatively small, generally indicating only changes to submodule pointers.
-Furthermore, the on-disk (checked out) rendering of the meta-repo is also small, being only a file indicating the state of each sub-repo, and growing only as sub-repos are added.
-Therefore, the cost of cloning and checking out a meta-repo will be relatively cheap, and scale slowly with the addition of new code -- especially compared with the cost of doing the same operations in a single (physical) repository.

-Most other operations such as `checkout`, `commit`, `merge`, `status`, etc. increase in cost with the number of files in open repositories on disk.
-Therefore, the performance of a mono-repo will generally be determined by how many files developers need to have on disk to do their work; this number can be minimized through several strategies:

-- decomposing large large sub-repos into multiple sub-repos as they become overly large
-- minimizing dependencies -- if an organization's software is a giant interdependent ball, its developers may need most of its code on disk to work
-- eliminate the need to open dependent sub-repos -- typically, a developer needs to open sub-repos that the need to (a) change, or (b) are build dependencies of sub-repos they need to change.
-While outside the scope of git-meta, we are developing a proposal to address this case and will link to it here when ready.

 # Naive Architecture

 In this section we describer the basic model we had in mind when we started